 But her door was tightly closed, so around the garden it walked-

 There was chattering all around, about the "lady" going to sleep,

-One of the garden bugs said aloud, "We'll be safe for about a week!"
+One of the garden bugs said aloud, "We'll be safe for another week!"

-The ant noticed other plants had company on them or very near,
+The ant noticed other plants had company on them or quite near,

 Then lightning fast, a memory flash, about a poem the queen once read,

-About a fly, tricked with flattering words, ended up in a spider's den dead-
+About how a fly, tricked with flattering words, ended up in a spider's den dead-

-There was something strange, about those outlines on the ground,
+There was something very strange, about those outlines on the ground,